 Student fees will be collected at the time of registration for the new school year and also during the first few weeks of school.
+All academic fees are voluntary and are used to support school programs.
 These fees, including certain class fees, are deposited in the school's Internal Account/School funds and are to be used for consumable supplies.
 Athletic participation, band, and choral fees are required and the money collected is remitted to the bookkeeper.